-Preparation of Bituminous Material.
-The temperature of the bituminous material at the time of application shall be such that it shall spray uniformly without clogging the spraying nozzles and shall be applied within the temperature ranges of 150 – 190 °F (65 – 90 °C).
+403.08 Preparation of Emulsified Asphalt.
+The temperature of the emulsified asphalt at the time of application shall be such that it sprays uniformly without clogging the spraying nozzles and is applied within the temperature range of 150 – 190 °F (65 – 90 °C).

-Preparation of Aggregate.
+403.09 Preparation of Aggregate.
 The aggregate shall be stockpiled near the jobsite according to Article 1003.01(e) or 1004.01(e).
-The aggregate used shall contain no free moisture.
-Slightly damp aggregate may be used with the approval of the Engineer.
+The aggregate used shall contain no free moisture but the aggregate shall be slightly damp (saturated surface-dry or drier).

-Application of Bituminous Material.
-The bituminous material shall be applied with a pressure distributor.
-The entire length of the spray bar shall be set at the height above the surface recommended by the manufacturer for even distribution of the bituminous material.
+403.10 Application of Emulsified Asphalt.
+The emulsified asphalt shall be applied with a general use pressure distributor.
+The entire length of the spray bar shall be set at the height above the surface recommended by the manufacturer for even distribution of the emulsified asphalt.
 A hand spray bar shall be used at locations not covered by the distributor.

 The distributor shall be operated in a manner such that missing or overlapping of transverse joints shall be avoided.
-To prevent overlapping of successive applications of bituminous material at transverse joints, heavy paper shall be spread over the previously applied bituminous material and aggregates.
-In order to obtain a uniform application of the bituminous material, the distributor shall be traveling at the speed required for the specified rate of application when the spray bar crosses the paper.
+To prevent overlapping of successive applications of emulsified asphalt at transverse joints, heavy paper shall be spread over the previously applied emulsified asphalt and aggregates.
+In order to obtain a uniform application of the emulsified asphalt, the distributor shall be traveling at the speed required for the specified rate of application when the spray bar crosses the paper.

 Adjacent construction, such as concrete pavement, curb and gutter, bridge floors, raised reflective pavement markers, and bridge handrails, shall be protected by shields, covers or other means.
-If bituminous material is applied to adjacent construction, the Contractor shall remove such material to the satisfaction of the Engineer.
+If emulsified asphalt is applied to adjacent construction, the Contractor shall remove such material to the satisfaction of the Engineer.

 The emulsified asphalt shall not be applied when the wind conditions will inhibit uniform coverage from the fans of asphalt being applied.